 Bikes: Argon 18

-Astana continues to be sponsored by Canadian bike brand Argon 18, and the Gallium Pro pictured here is its flagship race bike.
-This isn't your ordinary team paint job either, it's a custom painted special for Miguel “Superman” Ángel López.
+Astana continues to be sponsored by Canadian bike brand Argon 18.
+It provides a choice of models, from the Gallium Pro pictured above to the new Nitrogen Disc below.
 The team is the only outfit to use the lesser spotted Corima carbon wheelset, combined with Shimano Dura-Ace Di2 groupsets and FSA K-Force chainsets and matching finishing kit.

 This team sticks once again with Merida bikes and Shimano groupsets.
 Merida is one of the biggest bike companies in the world and probably doesn’t need to sponsor a pro team, but it does and likely hopes it’ll raise its profile with those customers in the market for a new race bike.
 It gives the team the lightweight Scultura and aero Reacto.